 WHO WE ARE

-In addition to his literary and nonprofit leadership, Conkling has played a pivotal role in launching start-up nonprofits and leading successful capital campaigns that have strengthened Maine’s coastal and island communities.
+Beyond his literary and nonprofit leadership, Conkling has played a pivotal role in launching start-up nonprofits and leading successful capital campaigns that have strengthened Maine’s coastal and island communities.
 His expertise in strategic development and fundraising has helped bring critical projects to life, supporting economic resilience, environmental sustainability, and community-driven initiatives.

-Conkling currently serves as a member of the Roosevelt Campobello International Park Commission, on the Maine advisory board of the Conservation Law Foundation, and as co-chair of the board at Herring Gut Coastal Science Center.
+Conkling currently serves as a member of the Roosevelt Campobello International Park Commission, on the Maine Advisory Board of the Conservation Law Foundation, and as co-chair of the board at Herring Gut Coastal Science Center.
 He is also an advisor to the Wyeth Foundation.

 Peter Ralston has been photographing the coast of Maine since 1978, drawn especially to the working communities that shape the region's unique character.
 Peter’s imagery, both archival and new, enhances our projects, bringing client stories to life with authenticity and artistry.
 Known for his intimate portrayal of Maine's coastal life, Peter's photography captures the timeless connection between the people and landscape of the area.
 His work has appeared in numerous books, magazines, and network television programs, and has been exhibited in galleries, collections, and museums across the United States and internationally.